 Apply directly to the school at which you wish to sit the 11+.
 Do this as early as possible.

-You will receive a letter in the post informing you of the exam arrangements and timings.
+You will receive an email AFTER THIS DATE informing you of the exam arrangements and timings.

 You will receive a letter informing you of the outcome should you apply.
 This is in the format of a YES or NO next to each selective school in Torbay.